SafiUllahAshfaq/interviews-learning/README.md

 - Polymorphism in JavaScript?
 Method overloading vs Method overriding? (how to do in JS)
 - OOP in javascript?
 - OOP based vs Functional Programming?
 Which to use when and what type of system?
-- What are design patterns?
-Do you follow any of them?
 - strict vs non strict mode
 - Map q aya tha?
 - Set q aya tha?